syncfusion-content/xamarin-docs/Xamarin/Calendar/Select-Multiple-Dates.md

 ## Programmatically clear the selected dates

-You can clear the calendar selected dates pragmatically by using [ClearSelection](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfCalendar.XForms~Syncfusion.SfCalendar.XForms.SfCalendar~ClearSelection.html) method, which is applicable for calendar [SelectionMode](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfCalendar.XForms~Syncfusion.SfCalendar.XForms.SfCalendar~SelectionMode.html) such as `SingleSelection`, `MultiSelection`, `RangeSelection`, and `MultiRangeSelection`.
+You can clear the calendar selected dates programmatically by using the [ClearSelection](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfCalendar.XForms~Syncfusion.SfCalendar.XForms.SfCalendar~ClearSelection.html) method that is applicable for the calendar [SelectionMode](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfCalendar.XForms~Syncfusion.SfCalendar.XForms.SfCalendar~SelectionMode.html) such as `SingleSelection`, `MultiSelection`, `RangeSelection`, and `MultiRangeSelection`.

 {% tabs %}